ShymaPBhattacharjee/devTinder/homework.md

 - Data sanitization - Add API validation for each field
 -  Install validator
 - Explore validator library function for password, email, url
+- NEVER TRUST req.body

+- validate data in signUp API
+- Install bcrypt package
+- Create passwordHash using bcrypt.hash & save the user encrypted password
+- Create login API
+- Compare passwords and throw new errors if emailId or password is invalid